Magnadur

 Magnadur is a sintered barium ferrite, specifically BaFe12O19 in an anisotropic form.
 It is used for making permanent magnets.
-The material was invented by Mullard and was used initially particularly for focussing rings on cathode ray tubes.
-Magnadur magnets retain their magnetism well, and are often used in education.
+The material was invented by Mullard and was used initially particularly for focussing rings on cathode-ray tubes.
+Magnadur magnets retain their magnetism well, and are often used in education, eg. as slabs with poles on the large faces.
 Magnadur can also be used in DC motors.